-Most low carb desserts replace wheat flour with alternative flours - usually almond flour or coconut flour, or a combination of both.
-They also replace granulated white sugar with a sugar-free sweetener.
+Most low-carb desserts replace wheat flour with alternative flours - usually almond flour or coconut flour, or a combination of both.

 Almond flour is surprisingly easy to bake with.
 It produces fluffy baked goods with a tender crumb.
 My only issue with this flour is that baked goods made with it are usually high in calories.